-Having extra cash on hand to save or pay down debt is a dream for many.
-With a little creativity and discipline, anyone can have money left over at the end of every month.
+Having a surplus of cash available after paying monthly bills and other expenses is a goal many people aspire to meet.
+With a little creativity and discipline, and planning, anyone can have extra money at the end of every month.

 *This post contains affiliate links.
 If you click on one of these links and make a purchase, I may receive a commission for referring you.
 You can read my full disclosure here.